labonysur-cloud/Kotha0.2/README.md

 ## 🚀 Introduction

 **Kotha** is a unique programming language designed to bridge the gap between Bengali culture and modern computer science.
-By using "Banglish" (Bengali words written in English script) keywords, it makes coding more accessible and fun for Bengali speakers, while retaining the power of C-style languages.
+By using "Banglish" (Bengali words written in English script) keywords, it makes coding more accessible, while retaining the power of C-style languages.

-Whether you are building simple scripts, developing 2D games, or training Machine Learning models, Kotha has the tools you need.
+It features a custom compiler, a high-performance register-based Virtual Machine (VM), and a rich set of standard libraries.

 <div align="center">
   <h3>✨ The Kotha IDE ✨</h3>